 The Crest and Miter

 The shield denotes the crest of Jesuit missionary priest and martyr St. Isaac Jogues.
-Our Archdiocese was founded by missionaries in 1701, and God continues to call us to become missionaries of Christ – to Unleash the Gospel, the theme of the 2016 Archdiocesan Synod.
+From the founding of our city in 1701, missionaries have been at work in Detroit.
+And today, God continues to call us to become missionaries of Christ — to Unleash the Gospel, the theme of the 2016 Archdiocesan Synod.

 The crest is adorned with a miter, the headdress of a bishop and representing the jurisdiction of the Archdiocese of Detroit as a diocese established by the Pope and given to the care of our Archbishop.